Isle of Man Railway level crossings and points of interest: Meary Veg & Rifle Range (Ballacostain)

-A request stop also titled Ballacostain was established here for the adjacent rifle range, used by pupils of King William's College in Castletown.
-The site of the grass platform is still barely discernible today.
+Site of the all-island sewage works, a new bridge over the railway was constructed here in 2001 taking the name of the works "Meary Veg".
+Some 500 yards south, a request stop was once established here for the adjacent rifle range, used by pupils of King William's College in Castletown.
+The site of the grass platform is still barely discernible today, the nearby bridge has the same name.